wangonya/wangonya.com/content/blog/python-is-vs-==.md

   - python
 ---

-A lot of times when I\'m using `if` in Python, I find myself wondering whether to use `is` or `==` for the check.
+A lot of times when I'm using `if` in Python, I find myself wondering whether to use `is` or `==` for the check.